xen-troops/xen-troops.github.io/README.md

 ## Docs

+Part of documentation is located [here](documentation)

-Current documentation is located in [manifest wiki](https://github.com/xen-troops/manifests/wiki), but it will be moved to this site eventually.
+Old wiki is located in [manifest wiki](https://github.com/xen-troops/manifests/wiki).

 Product descriptions can be found [here](products)